 Pharm.D.
 Application Information

-The early decision application deadline for the 2020-2021 academic year is Sept.
-9, 2019.
-The University of Saint Joseph School of Pharmacy Pharm.D. program offers a “Early Decision” (ED) status option through PharmCAS.
+The early decision application deadline for the 2022-2023 academic year was Sept.
+9, 2021.
+The University of Saint Joseph Pharm.D. program offers an “Early Decision” (ED) status option through PharmCAS.
 The Early Decision program is a binding option for applicants who have decided that the Pharm.D. program at the University of Saint Joseph School of Pharmacy and Physician Assistant Studies is their first choice and that they will enroll if accepted.
 As an Early Decision applicant, you can apply to only one Pharm.D. program.
-Contact our admissions staff directly for information on Early Decision eligibility requirements.
+Contact The Office of Admissions and Student Affairs at 860.231.5858 for information on Early Decision eligibility requirements.